 - DHB NZNO MECA included $38m towards immediate relief of nursing and midwifery workplace pressures while waiting for CCDM to be fully implemented.

-- $38m is equivalent to 2% of national cost of DHB-employed nursing and midwifery workforce and is allocated to each DHB on a population-based funding formula (or about 500 nurses).
+- $38m is equivalent to 2% of the national cost of DHB-employed nursing and midwifery workforce (the equivalent of about 500 nurses) and is allocated to each DHB on a population-based funding formula.